Govt extends deadline for linking PAN with Aadhaar till June 30 | Law-Order

 Under the provisions of the Income Tax Act, 1961, every person who has been allotted a PAN as on July 1, 2017 and eligible to obtain Aadhaar Number, was required to intimate his or her Aadhaar to the prescribed authority on or before March 31, 2023, on payment of a prescribed fee.

-Failure to do so would have attracted certain repercussions under the Act from April 1, 2023.
+Failure to do so would have attracted certain actions under the Act from April 1, 2023.

 ''The date for intimating Aadhaar to the prescribed authority for the purpose of linking PAN and Aadhaar has now been extended to June 30, 2023,'' the statement said.